The frame number is stamped on the left side of the steering head tube

 If you want a correct original restoration which should be the goal for restorers, PAINT IT!

-If you have an original frame before re-painting, retain the original identification sticker.
+If you have an original frame before re-painting, retain or mask off the original identification sticker.

 It's best to keep the original sticker even if it's shabby, something is only original once.

-Thousands of replacement frames were made & available to buy at dealers, you can still find NOS replacement frames today.
+Thousands of replacement frames were made & available to buy from dealers, you can still find NOS replacement frames today.

 Welding any modifications to the frame hurt the value.
 Welding on reinforced braces, faring mounts or crash bars.